Cliques in Paley graphs of square order and in Peisert graphs: Introduction

 The eigenvalues of a strongly regular net graph are $m(n-1)$, $n-m$ and $-m$ with multiplicities $1$, $m(n-1)$ and $(n+1-m)(n-1)$, respectively.
 A basis for the $(n-m)$-eigenspace is given by the vectors $n \chisub_L-\1$ (where $\chisub_L$ is the characteristic function of the line $L$, and $\1$ the all-1 vector), if we pick $n-1$ lines from each parallel class.

 If $n = r$ is a prime power, and $0 \le m \le n+1$, then we can construct a net of degree $m$ and order $n$ by taking $m$ parallel classes in the Desarguesian affine plane of order $r$.
+We shall refer to such a net as a Desarguesian net.
 The Paley graphs of order $r^2$, and the Peisert graphs of order $r^2$ with $r \equiv 3$ (mod 4) are special cases of this construction (with $m = (n+1)/2$).